 “Darling,” Mrs. Winchester took Elanore’s face in her hands.
 She could tell that Elanore’s thoughts were running away already.
 “Miss Offet may have left.
 But you and your parents should not worry so much.
 There have been many good people in this town who have helped me when it was needed.
 Edmund and his family have been angels, as has the innkeeper.
 Do not worry about learning what you’re not inclined to do.”

-Elanore nodded.
+Elanore nodded slowly, not convinced her mistake was entirely forgiven.
 “Still, I will try to think more about your position, grandmother.”

 The young woman tilted her head at the mention of that neglectful king.
 “Back home, we do not expect to be noticed.
 We send our fruits and seeds every year on his ships, tithing every year like a good little provincial domain and we enjoy being ignored –”

-“The hunters here are like the people in the South.
-They do not care for a king or for any governance,” the Mayor folded her hands in her lap.
+“The hunters here are like the people to the south.
+They do not care for a king or for any governance.”
+The Mayor folded her hands in her lap.
 “But the other families here crave some sense of stability and some connection to the East.
 They value offices and traditions, even ones that are largely symbolic.”

-Elanore tilted her head like a curious bird.
-“Mother said, though, that grandfather only managed to make the Mayorship work because he was liked.
+The young lady tilted her head like a curious bird.
+“Mother said, though, that grandfather only managed to make the mayorship work because he was liked.
 This land was never really the King’s.”

 Mrs. Winchester rubbed her eyes, acknowledging one of the points of tension over the entirety of her residence here.
 “That is true as well.”

-For a few minutes, Elanore worked quietly on assembling the ingredients for a stew.
-She was deep in thought, perhaps weighing out whether to say what was on her mind or not.
+For a few minutes, Elanore turned her efforts back to assembling the ingredients for a stew.
+She said little — perhaps weighing out whether to say what was on her mind or not.
 As she put the boiler on the stove, Elanore took a deep breath.
 “What if there is no new Mayor appointed?”

-But it was a valid question, one that likely Elanore and her parents had discussed quite a bit already.
-“I can’t abandon them right now.
-The families, that is.
+But Elanore’s parents had likely discussed this concern.
+The old woman pressed her fingers together.
+“I can’t abandon these families right now.
 Your grandfather stayed for them, you know.
-He died here for them too,” she again looked out the window.
-Somewhere beyond their immediate yard, he was buried.
+He died here for them too.”
+She again looked out the window, this time to where Mr. Winchester was buried.

-“Grandmother,” Elanore had finished her preparations and washed her hands.
-She came over and drew up a stool next to her grandmother’s chair.
+“Grandmother.”
+Elanore drew up a stool next to her grandmother’s chair, having finished preparing the meal.
 “How many families are here now?”

 Elanore paused.
 “So you still have a blacksmith and a few merchants.
-The teacher is now gone.”
+But no teacher.”

 “Our Miss Offet has left for Capestown and the nearest doctor is making his living down in Crossroads.
-Between the innkeeper and I – we’ve offered to board anyone who could fill those positions.
+Both the innkeeper and I have offered to board anyone who could fill those positions.
 We regularly post messages at the other towns.
-But the attractions are too few and the wages very small.
-At least our cleric is here, although his services are so poorly attended.
+But our attractions are too few and the wages very small.
+At least our cleric is here, in spite of his services being so poorly attended.
 He has done what he can to help by teaching the children their letters and such.”

 “The cleric is a good man,” Elanore smiled.
 “How is his health?”

-“He is managing,” her grandmother nodded.
-“Although he is getting old in years and should have left us long ago for warmer climates.
-But he’s stubborn like your grandfather—“
+“The friar is managing,” her grandmother nodded.
+“He should have left us long ago for a station in warmer climates, but he’s shown no interest in leaving the area.
+He’s stubborn.
+Just like your grandfather.”

 Elanore pressed forward.
-“And the aristocratic families that had taken up residence here during the summer—“
+“And what of the aristocratic families that had taken up residence here during the summer—”

 Her grandmother shook her head.
-“I barely can keep track of them unless they decide to reside near town or obtain the services of the Hunter’s Guild.
+“I can barely keep track of them except those who decide to reside near town or obtain the services of the Hunter’s Guild.
 I do not know when they plan to return.
 With the changes your mother wrote about, I think they would be better served staying much closer to the larger cities.”

 “Then, why is the Count still here?”
 Elanore pondered aloud.
 “Clearly he is of considerable rank and material wealth—”

 “Oh?”
 Mrs. Winchester smiled lightly, wondering at her granddaughter’s particular interest in the man.
-“He’s quite mysterious,” she spoke, watching her granddaughter’s expressions carefully.
-“Grandpa never interacted much with this current Count.
+“He’s very mysterious,” she spoke, watching her granddaughter’s expressions carefully.
+“Grandfather never interacted much with this current Count.
 The family was always coming and going, he said.
-A bit strange, too.”
+They were rather strange.”

 Elanore brought her little stool closer to her grandmother’s chair.
 “How so?”